 Wundt is considered to be the founding father of Psychology.
 He developed the idea that mental processes could be measured.
-He was interested in discovering the basic elements, or “structures” of mental processes.
-Wundt’s approach involved “introspection” or looking inside the mind and searching for structures.
-Wundt’s approach was called “structuralism” because of its focus on identifying the structures of the human mind.
+He was interested in discovering the basic “structures” of mental processes.
+Wundt’s approach involved “introspection”, looking inside the mind and searching for structures.

 William James (1842-1910)

 James explored the purpose or functions of the mind and behavior in the individual’s adaptation to the environment.